 Advertised Summary Job Description: The IRB Specialist of the Columbia University Human Research Protection Office (HRPO) reports to the IRB Manager.
-For some tasks, the IRB Specialist will be functionally supervised by the Director for IRB Management or Assistant Director for IRB Management.

 The IRB Specialist will join a team of other professionals who are responsible for conducting pre-reviews of submissions to the IRBs, including new protocols, continuing reviews, modifications, and unanticipated problems.
 This staff member may regularly or on a periodic basis attend IRB meetings and also provide support to his/her Manager, IRB Chair, and IRB Members, including writing and editing minutes of meetings.
 Additionally, the IRB Specialist will have responsibilities related to the generation, review, and release of IRB correspondence.

 The IRB Specialist will conduct quality control functions for the HRPO that may extend to all areas of the operation including review of files and meeting minutes for completeness, accuracy and consistency.
 Further, this staff member will work with other IRB officers of administration and staff to ensure uniformity of review and compliance with IRB standard operating procedures and applicable federal and state regulations.